reedes/vim-quotable/README.markdown

 * Automatic entry of ‘typographic quotes’ from the 'straight quote' key
 * Buffer-scoped—affects only those buffers in which you enable it
-* Motion commands for “double quotes” and ‘single quotes’
+* Motion support for “double quotes” and ‘single quotes’
 * Matchit `%` matching for typographic character pairs
 * Support for alternative quote pairings